aldrin-labs/ramm-evm-sdk/README.md

 # RAMM SDK Documentation

 The RAMM SDK is a comprehensive toolkit designed for developers to interact with RAMM (Risk-Adjusted Market Maker) pools on the blockchain.
-This SDK simplifies the process of integrating RAMM functionalities into decentralized applications (DApps), allowing for operations such as trading, liquidity provision, and retrieval of pool states
+This SDK simplifies the process of integrating RAMM functionalities into decentralized applications (DApps), allowing for operations such as trading, liquidity provision, and retrieval of pool states.

 ## Features